Duke of Marlborough (title): Arms of the Spencer-Churchill family

-In 1817, the 5th Duke received Royal Licence to place the quarter of Churchill ahead of his paternal arms of Spencer.
+In 1817, the 5th Duke received a Royal Licence to place the quarter of Churchill ahead of his paternal arms of Spencer.
 The shield of the Spencer family arms is: quarterly Argent and Gules, in the second and third quarters a fret Or, over all on a bend Sable three escallops of the first.
 The Spencer crest is: out of a ducal coronet Or, a griffin's head between two wings expanded Argent, gorged with a collar gemel and armed Gules.
 Paul Courtenay observes that "It would be normal in these circumstances for the paternal arms (Spencer) to take precedence over the maternal (Churchill), but because the Marlborough dukedom was senior to the Sunderland earldom, the procedure was reversed in this case."

 Also in 1817, a further augmentation of honour was added to his armorial achievement.
 This incorporated the bearings from the standard of the Manor of Woodstock and was borne on an escutcheon, displayed over all in the centre chief point, as follows: Argent a cross of Saint George surmounted by an inescutcheon Azure, charged with three fleurs-de-lys Or, two over one.
 This inescutcheon represents the royal arms of France.

 These quartered arms, incorporating the two augmentations of honour, have been the arms of all subsequent Dukes of Marlborough.

 Motto

 The motto Fiel pero desdichado is Spanish for 'Faithful but unfortunate'.
-Desdichado means without happiness or without joy, alluding to the first Duke's father, Winston, who was a royalist and faithful supporter of the king during the English Civil War but was not compensated for his losses after the restoration.
-Charles II knighted Winston Churchill and other Civil War royalists but did not compensate them for their wartime losses, thereby inducing Winston to adopt the motto.
+Desdichado means without happiness or without joy, alluding to the first Duke's father, Winston, who was a royalist and faithful supporter of the king during the English Civil War but was not compensated for his losses after the Restoration.
+King Charles II knighted Winston Churchill and other Civil War royalists but did not compensate them for their wartime losses, thereby inducing Winston to adopt the motto.
 It is unusual for the motto of an Englishman of the era to be in Spanish rather than Latin, and it is not known why this is the case.